Enola Holmes (film): Critical response

 Peter Debruge of Variety called the film an "entertaining franchise starter" and praised Brown's performance, stating that "[her] acting style recalls the effusive spontaneity Keira Knightley brought to Pride and Prejudice, shattering the straitlaced propriety of so many Jane Austen adaptations before it."
 Debruge found the film "more tasteful in its high-energy storytelling than Guy Ritchie's recent Sherlock Holmes movies, and considerably more fun than [2019]'s Nancy Drew reboot."
 John DeFore of The Hollywood Reporter gave the film a positive review and wrote: "It successfully imagines a place for its heroine in Holmes' world, then convinces young viewers that Enola needn't be constrained by that world's borders."
 Ann Hornaday of The Washington Post wrote: "Enola Holmes offers brisk and exuberant escape from the heaviness of modern times, with its leading actress lending her own appealing touches to the journey.
 When the game is afoot, she's more than capable, not just of keeping up, but winning the day."

 Ella Kemp of Empire magazine wrote: "Well-intentioned if sometimes lacking in subtlety, Enola Holmes offers a fine, spirited reminder that a traditional story can always be retold – although it might need more refined teachings on feminism next time."
 Peter Bradshaw of The Guardian gave a mixed review, saying: "It all rattles along amiably enough.
 Enola Holmes is the kind of all-star production that might once have been made by the BBC" but had some criticism for the mystery elements of the story "there should have been more specifically ingenious deducting and solving from Enola – codebreaking isn't the same thing."

 In a negative review, Mick LaSalle of the San Francisco Chronicle wrote: "A bright young actress, a movie-star actor and a potentially interesting concept gets smothered in 128 minutes of colorful, empty nonsense."

 Accolades

 Sequel

 In September 2020, Brown and Bradbeer acknowledged their intentions to develop a sequel.
 Brown said she thought only about making the first film until she was on set, then she loved playing the character and said it would be a dream to do it again.

 On May 13, 2021, Enola Holmes 2 was officially announced, with writer Jack Thorne and director Harry Bradbeer returning while Brown and Cavill would reprise their roles.
 In September 2021, it was announced that Partridge and Bonham Carter would reprise their roles.

 Production and filming began in Autumn 2021 and wrapped in January 2022.
-The film was released on Netflix, except for in China, like with the first film.
+The film was released on Netflix on November 4, 2022.